Reef Aid

 Remediating gullies at Footes Hill Station

-On the traditional country of the Wulgurukaba and Bindal people, this project is situated at Footes Hill Station, at the confluence of the Reid and Haughton rivers.
-Greening Australia has remediated three gully complexes at the property to save 2,371 tonnes of fine sediment from entering the Great Barrier Reef each year.
+On the traditional country of the Wulgurukaba and Bindal people, this project was situated at Footes Hill Station, at the confluence of the Reid and Haughton rivers.
+Greening Australia remediated four gully complexes on the property, saving 2,180 tonnes of fine sediment from entering the Great Barrier Reef each year.

 The Challenge

-Footes Hill station has not been as heavily cleared as other properties in the district, with good stands of Ironbark and Corymbia woodland across the property.
+Footes Hill station had not been as heavily cleared as other properties in the district; good stands of Ironbark and Corymbia woodland remained across the property.
 However, under previous management, some erosion gully areas developed above the Haughton River.
-There has also been a change in the vegetation with native shrubs and grasses being replaced by exotic plants such as Chinee apple and Rubber Vine.
+There had also been a change in the vegetation with native shrubs and grasses being replaced by exotic plants such as Chinee apple and Rubber Vine.

 The gullies on Footes Hill Station were identified in 2018 as having good potential for saving sediment from entering the Great Barrier Reef.
 After initial investigations, it was estimated that these gullies were losing over 2,000 tonnes of sediment annually, with this sediment flowing straight into the Haughton River and out into the Great Barrier Reef.